-One of the limitations of the direct photon measurement that is possible with existing PHENIX detectors, is an imperfect determination of the partonic kinematics in the event.
+One of the limitations of the direct photon measurement that is possible with existing PHENIX detector, is an imperfect determination of the partonic kinematics in the event.
 The uncertainty in the determination of the x of the gluon exists because we observe only a single photon in the final state.
 Event-by-event reconstruction of the event kinematics is impossible, and one has to rely on the Monte Carlo simulations to understand the event kinematics coupled to the detector acceptance.
 This has been studied (see section 3.3) using a PYTHIA simulation.
-The proposed VTX detector enables the tagging of the hadronic activity (originating from a single quark/jet), hence determination of the jet axis (Figure 20), and will make the uncertainties related to the reconstruction of the event kinematics significantly better (Figure 21).
+The proposed VTX detector enables the tagging of the hadronic activity (originating from a single quark/jet), hence determination of the jet axis (Figure 26), and will significantly reduce the uncertainties stemming from the reconstruction of the parton kinematics (Figure 27).
 Our dependence on Monte Carlos is factored out.
 Additional uncertainties related to the determination the total jet energy, remain, however one does better by tagging the jet with the proposed VTX.

 PHENIX's limited acceptance in rapidity as well as azimuth has been a significant hurdle in our measurement of any jet related physics.
-The silicon vertex detector with its good hit resolution and large acceptance will serve as a high-resolution tracker and provide the much needed jet axis measurement in co-incidence with the direct photon measurement.
+The VTX detector with its good hit resolution and large acceptance will serve as a high-resolution tracker and provide the much needed jet axis measurement in co-incidence with the direct photon measurement.
 Monte Carlo studies indicate a significantly improved determination of x-gluon (20% relative compared to ~40% without the VTX).
 The VTX detector can also be used to detect charged tracks around the direct photon candidate.
 This may allow an improved isolation selection for the direct photon in the event.

-The silicon vertex detector is hence crucial in determining the polarized gluon distribution using the direct photon channel.
-For this particular measurement it converts PHENIX detector in to a high resolution - large acceptance detector.
+The VTX detector is hence crucial in determining the polarized gluon distribution using the direct photon channel.
+For this particular measurement it converts the PHENIX detector in to a high resolution - large acceptance detector.

-Other advantages of the Silicon Vertex Detector:
+Other advantages of the VTX Detector: